joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-imports/README.md

 export { getKernelInfo };
 ```

-### Loading other modules synchronously and dynamically
+### If the dependency is not a built‑in and must be loaded synchronously

-If the dynamic loading needs to be both synchronous and used to load non-built-in modules, in ESM in Node.js, a `require()` function can be created from the `module.createRequire()` built-in.
+In this case, a ESM module can still create a `require()` function using the `module.createRequire()` built-in.
 For example this:

 ```js
 // before/node_modules/my-module/initialize-plugin-sync.js